noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		const event = new Event(
 			'wtf',
 			{
-				// add arbitrary data to be acessible in listeners
-				details: {...},
 				// does this event bubble to the root html?
 				bubbles: bool,
 				// does this event resppond to preventDefault()